 DATSIP is currently investigating additional opportunities in the construction, retail, health and community services and agriculture industries.
 If your business is in these industries, and you're interested in partnering with DATSIP, email email@example.com.

-This booklet gives program information and contact details for organisations to assist Aboriginal people and Torres Strait Islander peoples who may be starting or growing their own enterprise.
+This booklet gives program information and contact details for organisations to assist Aboriginal peoples and Torres Strait Islander peoples who may be starting or growing their own enterprise.

 Information contained within is primarily focused on organisations that can assist small to medium enterprises.